vistle/vistle/README.md

 - **COVISE/OpenCOVER**:
   a version of COVISE including OpenCOVER compiled by you is necessary, get it from [GitHub](https://github.com/hlrs-vis/covise), needed for the COVER module and COVER plug-ins
+  Hint: the covise repository contains further information on how to build dependencies on linux (README-Building-deps-linux.txt) and windows (README-Building-deps.txt)

   In addition you should set `COVISEDESTDIR` to a location where compiled COVER plug-ins should go.